Appointment of Directors in a Company

 Section 149, sub-section (4), mandates that every listed public company have at least one-third of its total number of directors be independent directors, and the Central Government may specify the minimum number of independent directors for any class or classes of public businesses.

-The Central Government has required & mandated the below provided in Rule 4 of the Companies (Appointment and Qualification of Directors) Rules, 2014:
+The Central Government has required & mandated the following as provided in Rule 4 of the Companies (Appointment and Qualification of Directors) Rules, 2014:

 The following classifications or classes of corporations must have at least two independent directors: